kevil123k/BloodHound/README.md

 **Advanced Location Tracking & Device Intelligence Platform**

 BloodHound is a sophisticated penetration testing tool designed for information gathering and geolocation tracking.
-Built By Kevil Ravat, on Node.js with a modern web interface, it captures precise GPS coordinates, device fingerprints, and network intelligence from target devices.
+Built By **Kevil Ravat**, on Node.js with a modern web interface, it captures precise GPS coordinates, device fingerprints, and network intelligence from target devices.

 ---